MattEllison/PlayingWithDocker/README.md

 # PlayingWithDocker
-AN ASP.NET App that deploys to a docker instance
+AN ASP.NET App that deploys to a local windows docker instance

+Note: You must have docker installed.